Green beret: Italian Navy's Special Forces

 The COMSUBIN are the elite special operations unit of the Italian Navy.
 The Royal Italian Navy's Naval Assault Divisions is considered to be the precursor of modern Naval Special Forces.
 They are called baschi verdi (green berets).

 Lithuanian military

 Green berets are worn by soldiers of most of the Lithuanian Armed Forces with exception of the Military Police, Navy, Air Force, the Volunteer Forces, SOF and the Engineer Battalion.
+In 1991 the need arose to distinguish between Iron Wolf brigade and other forces wearing black berets so their commander has chosen the green beret as a mark of special forces although later it became regular mechanized infantry.

 Mexican Army Special Forces Corps

 The Mexican Army Special Forces nicknamed the COIFE, formerly the GAFE (Grupo Aeromóvil de Fuerzas Especiales), are a special operations unit of the Mexican Army.
 The COIFE adapted the green beret as their signature headgear, known as the boina verde (Spanish for green beret).
 The COIFE have received training from Israeli and American special forces.
 The COIFE have also played a key role against Mexican drug cartels during the on-going Mexican drug war.
 They are the Mexican Army's equivalent to the U.S. Army Special Forces.